Call us on

 The Serengeti for me is one of the ultimate safari destinations in Africa.
 It's a pristine wilderness that seems so vast, full of such incredible wildlife, it’s hard to comprehend.
 For me, hearing the thundering roar of a lion echoing through the night while tucked up in my safari tent is a Serengeti memory I’ll never forget.

 There are many incredible places to stay in The Serengeti National Park.
-Here are some of our favourites, handpicked by our travel designers:
+Here are some of our favourites, handpicked by our safari experts

 Why book with Jacada?